-

-• The Hertfordshire and East Anglia community and school age immunisations service (CSAIS) offers the full UK vaccination programme to all school aged children in Hertfordshire, Cambridgeshire, Peterborough, Norfolk and Suffolk.
+The Hertfordshire, East Anglia and BLMK (Bedfordshire, Luton and Milton Keynes) community and school-aged immunisation service (CSAIS) offers the full UK vaccination programme to school-aged children and communities in Hertfordshire, Cambridgeshire, Peterborough, Norfolk and Suffolk, and Bedfordshire, Luton and Milton Keynes.

 Contact details